brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

-# Running the distributed quantum Fourier transformation implemented in Qiskit
+# Running the distributed quantum Fourier transformation (DQFT) implemented in Qiskit

 ## What is Qiskit?

 [Qiskit](https://qiskit.org/) is an open-source software development kit (SDK) for working with quantum computers at the level of pulses, circuits, and application modules.
-Qiskit consists of several [elements](https://qiskit.org/documentation/stable/0.24/the_elements.html) .
-We use the following two elements:
+We use the following two [elements](https://qiskit.org/documentation/stable/0.24/the_elements.html) of Qiskit:

 -   [Qiskit Terra](https://github.com/Qiskit/qiskit-terra),
     the core component of Qiskit, which contains the building blocks for creating and working with